bking3372/Climate-Analysis-and-App-Creation/README.md

 **Step 3:**  Conduct additional analyses to explore temperatures in Hawaii including:
 *  Determine if there is a meaningful difference between the temperatures in June and December.
+   -  The average temperature in June is 74.9 degrees and the average temperature in December is 71.0.
+An independent t-test to compare these monthly averages showed there is a significant difference.

 *  Pick a time period to travel to Hawaii and determine the minimum, maximum, and average temperatures for the previous year period, creating a bar chart visualization.

    ![Image4](https://github.com/bking3372/Climate-Analysis-and-App-Creation/blob/master/images/Trip%20Avg%20Temp.PNG)